MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 - Admins will not be able to track or revoke access via PowerShell, and end-users will no longer see the [**Revoke**](revoke-access-user.md#revoke-access-from-microsoft-office-apps) menu option in their Office apps.

 > [!TIP]
-> To turn track and revoke back on, set the [EnableTrackAndRevoke](clientv2-admin-guide-customizations.md#turn-off-document-tracking-features-public-preview) to **true**, and also run the [Enable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/enable-aipservicedocumenttrackingfeature) cmdlet.
+> To turn track and revoke back on, set the [EnableTrackAndRevoke](clientv2-admin-guide-customizations.md#turn-off-document-tracking-features-public-preview) to **True**, and also run the [Enable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/enable-aipservicedocumenttrackingfeature) cmdlet.
 >

 ## Turn off the ability for end-users to revoke access